 Visiting Everglades National Park was an unforgettable experience.
 As someone who had never been there before, I couldn’t wait to see its unique beauty and natural wonder.

-From South Beach, it took over an hour to wade through the city’s traffic, through the suburbs and out to the western border of southeast Florida.
+It took over an hour from South Beach to wade through the city’s traffic, the suburbs, and the western border of southeast Florida.
 When I arrived, I was struck by the sheer size of the area.
 Swampland stretched right across the flatlands, far into the distance under high clouds.

 Just west of Miami, the Florida Everglades is massive, spanning over 1.5 million acres, home to 350 species of birds, 300 freshwater and saltwater fish, 40 mammal species, and 50 different reptiles.
 Among them are the much-loved manatee and endangered Florida panther.